-President-elect Donald Trump said one of the great foreign policy successes in United States history—its purchase of about a third of its landmass in what is known as the Louisiana Purchase—was an “amateur” real estate deal made by “hacks.”
+President-elect Donald Trump said one of the great foreign policy successes in United States history—the purchase of about a third of the country’s landmass in what is known as the Louisiana Purchase—was an “amateur” real estate deal made by “hacks.”

 Speaking at the last of his “victory rallies,” in Mobile, Ala., Trump said he could have acquired the more than 800,000 square miles of territory from France for 45 million francs, rather than the 68 million francs President Thomas Jefferson paid in 1803.

 The price tag of 68 million francs translates into about $15 million, or about $250 million in today’s dollars, a price historians say is remarkable for a piece of land that extends from the southern tip of Louisiana to the northern border of Montana and gives the United States its breadbasket—the area of the country that is among the most fertile in the world.

 By comparison, it costs New York City $1 million a day, or about that same $250 million over eight months, to provide security to Trump in Trump Tower, which is on 5th Ave., one of the busiest streets in Manhattan.